Wild wings

 - Late-night freezer failure in Seattle sends hundreds scrambling to get a fast-expiring COVID-19 vaccine VIEW

-- Inslee to announce new COVID-19 metrics for some reopening and 'additional flexibility,' Washington state senator says

-- Who's doing the vaccines right, Washington or Oregon?
-We're seeing an ethics experiment in real time

-- Coronavirus daily news updates, January 28: What to know today about COVID-19 in the Seattle area, Washington state and the world VIEW
+- Coronavirus daily news updates, January 30: What to know today about COVID-19 in the Seattle area, Washington state and the world

+- Judge orders Seattle to pay nearly $82,000 to Black Lives Matter lawyers for costs of case against police

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.